zagrosman/Alignment/Mview/Readme.md

 # Installation guide

 You can run the following commands to install Mview on your system.
-The Mview source codes can be obtained [here:Version 1.67 2020-02-14](https://sourceforge.net/projects/bio-mview/files/bio-mview/mview-1.67/)
+The Mview source codes can be obtained [developer website](https://sourceforge.net/projects/bio-mview/files/bio-mview/mview-1.67/)

 1. Save the archive to somewhere under your home folder then uncompress and extract it:
 ```